Timetastic/slate/source/index.html.md

 ```

 To keep things running smoothly, there is a rate limit of 5 requests per second, per API key.

+Adding, Editing, Archiving and Restoring users has a rate limit of 2 requests per second.

 If you exceed the limit, you'll get a `429` response code.